-The viewing area, is about ten meters across and has only a few large windows that give roughly a 180°field of view, maybe a little less.
-You can see Rainbow bridge, the Odaiba area, Toyosu, the Tsukiji fish markets, Kachidoki bridge, the Harumi passenger ship terminal and Hama-Rikyu Gardens – all good stuff.
-And the view is great, day or night.
-If you go, just remember that while you’re riding the elevator up the Sky Lounge to turn around and enjoy the view as it is definitely one of the best elevator rides in Tokyo – great during the day, but fantastic at night.
+The viewing windows are about ten meters across and divided into three sections that give roughly a 170° field of view.
+From them, you can see Rainbow bridge, the Odaiba area, Toyosu, the old Tsukiji fish markets (mostly demolished), Kachidoki bridge, the Harumi passenger ship terminal and Hama-Rikyu Gardens – all enormously interesting.
+It is a great view, day or night.
+However, if you want to see towards the city center, you’ll have to enter one of the restaurants or bars that face that direction.
+Just remember that when you ride the elevator up the Sky Lounge to turn around and enjoy the view as it is definitely one of the best elevator rides in Tokyo – great during the day, but fantastic at night.

-That is it, not great, but it is pretty good.
-While you are there you can also enjoy some great restaurants and bars and if you go in December, Caretta Shiodome puts on a great Christmas light show that is tremendously popular.
+I think Sky View is really good, but it could have been fantastic, if it had that all round view.
+Still, it is worth going to enjoy the sights with what it currently offers.
+And while you are there you can also enjoy some great restaurants and bars.
+If you go in December, also know that Caretta Shiodome puts on a great Christmas light show that is tremendously popular.
 You can see the building’s website here.

 How to get to Caretta Shiodome’s Sky View

-Shinbashi is the closest station and several different JR and subway lines pass through it, including the Yamanote and Gina.
+Shinbashi is the closest station and several different JR and subway lines pass through it, including the Yamanote and Ginza.
 From the station, the Caretta Shiodome/Denstu building is about a ten-minute walk away.
-It’s a very easy building to find as the Dentsu building is so iconic.
+It’s a very easy to find as the Dentsu building is so iconic.

 Here is a Google map to show you:

-Once in the building take the elevator, which are in the basement (level 2) up to the forty-sixth floor.
+Once in the building take the elevator, which is in the basement (level 2) up to the forty-sixth floor.
 Parking is available.